Killing of Megan Khung: Wong Shi Xiang and Foo Li Ping

 On 3 April 2025, the trial judge, Justice Hoo Sheau Peng, delivered her verdict, sentencing Foo to 19 years' imprisonment, and Wong to 30 years' imprisonment and 17 strokes of the cane.
-In her verdict, Justice Hoo condemned the couple for their "heinous and deplorable" acts of abuse against Khung, who was a vulnerable child "helplessly reliant" on the couple for her daily needs, but was ultimately shunned and mistreated by her own biological mother and Wong.
-Justice Hoo stated that the abusive acts and humiliating recordings of the abuse illustrated the "absolute depravity" and "sadistic ends" of the defendants, which deprived Khung of her basic dignity.
+In her verdict, Hoo condemned the couple for their "heinous and deplorable" acts of abuse against Khung, who was a vulnerable child "helplessly reliant" on the couple for her daily needs, but was ultimately shunned and mistreated by her own biological mother and Wong.
+Hoo stated that the abusive acts and humiliating recordings of the abuse illustrated the "absolute depravity" and "sadistic ends" of the defendants, which deprived Khung of her basic dignity.

 The judge additionally admonished the couple for their utter lack of remorse, as they not only killed Khung in cold blood but also displayed "utter callousness and cruelty" through the manner of resuscitating her and burning her body to cover up their atrocities, which further robbed Khung of her dignity in death and cemented proof of the couple prioritising their self-preservation.

-Furthermore, Justice Hoo did not lend any mitigating weight in the pleas of the couple.
-In the case of Foo, who claimed in mitigation that she was abused by Wong, Justice Hoo pointed out that no amount of wrongdoing committed against Foo was a justification for her to subject her daughter to mistreatment and violence even if the allegations of domestic abuse were true, and she could never be absolved of any liability for her deplorable conduct.
-As for Wong, Justice Hoo rejected Wong's claim that he was under the influence of drugs and only trying to discipline Khung, dismissing it as an attempt to downplay his responsibility for the killing.
+Furthermore, Hoo did not lend any mitigating weight in the pleas of the couple.
+In the case of Foo, who claimed in mitigation that she was abused by Wong, Hoo pointed out that no amount of wrongdoing committed against Foo was a justification for her to subject her daughter to mistreatment and violence even if the allegations of domestic abuse were true, and she could never be absolved of any liability for her deplorable conduct.
+As for Wong, Hoo rejected Wong's claim that he was under the influence of drugs and only trying to discipline Khung, dismissing it as an attempt to downplay his responsibility for the killing.

-Noting that the sentences she passed were heavy, Justice Hoo quoted in her own words:
+Noting that the sentences she passed were heavy, Hoo quoted in her own words:

 "To reiterate, when parents or caregivers abuse their children in ways which torment them physically, mentally and emotionally, the court must, on behalf of society, impose stiff punishment reflecting the disapprobation of such conduct."

-As such, Justice Hoo handed the following sentences to the couple:
+As such, Hoo handed the following sentences to the couple: